-and many more.
-The main statement is the last "class-constructor", which tells the Matlab system that the output is a variable of type "intval".
+The main statement is the last one, the "class-constructor", which tells the Matlab system that the output is a variable of "type" intval.
 From now on things are standard.
-Every operation involving a variable of the new data type calls the corresponding function in the subdirectory @TYPE, in our example intval, with fixed naming conventions.
+Every operation involving a variable of the new data type calls a corresponding function in the subdirectory @TYPE, in our example intval, with fixed naming conventions.
 For example, names of operators are and many more.
 The operator concepts also includes a user-defined display routine.
-For example, the statement
+For example, the statement calls the intval constructor in the first line: The variable A is now of type intval.
+The second statement calls the function plus for arguments 5 and A, and subsequently the intval display routine is called because the result of 5+A is of type intval.